andreyyohanes/BISA-AI-Masterclass-On-Job-Training-Data-Science-Intensive-Program/README.md

 # BISA AI - Masterclass On Job Training Data Science Intensive Program

-This repository contains my solution codes to all exercises, tasks, and projects in Masterclass On Job Training Data Science Intensive Program by BISA AI.
+This repository contains my solution codes to all exercises, tasks, and projects of Masterclass On Job Training Data Science Intensive Program by BISA AI.

 <br>